 And that was good.
 Elson is definitely getting better.
 She doesn’t get much more material to work with now than she used to, but she’s learning to make the best of these short little nothing lines.
 She might only have something funny to do once every three episodes or so, but that’s way better than the one-in-twenty-five ratio of the first season.

 ALF is overcome with grief in an emotional turnaround less convincing than the plastic bead stapled to his face in “ALF’s Special Christmas,” and he hides in a box with a bag over his head.
 Lynn comes outside to talk to him, and I wish this wasn’t the last scene in the episode, because “Lynn has a heart-to-heart with ALF” is quickly becoming one of my favorite things to see in the show.

 Interesting that Lynn actually becomes a welcome presence when the writers stop treating her like a piece of meat.
 I wonder why that is!

 This is the Lynn I like: the sweet older sister.
-She knows better than he does.
+She knows better than him.
 She’s a little annoyed by what he does.
-But she’ll never turn his back on him.
+But she’ll never turn her back on him.
 And it’s really adorable.

 The fact that ALF feels bad about Uncle Albert’s death, though, is severely undercut by the fact that he soaked the corpse in peach juice, embalmed it, and violated the integrity of its butthole with one hairy fist.
 Actually, speaking of this…how in shit’s name did Willie and Kate explain to the authorities that the dead body was covered in syrup and already embalmed?
 Honor system law enforcement strikes again.